 3. Manage Email

 Most of you would agree that email is one of the biggest sources of information overload.
 Hence, keeping it in check in necessary.
 How?
 Have a look at our tips for managing email overload.

 Next in the list is RSS feeds.
 Being productive with RSS feeds is something which I’ve covered in detail some time ago in my tips for productive RSS news feed reading.

 Finally, disconnecting often from the information sources, be it the computer, PC, mobile phone, iPod or any other such device, is a recommended step if you are serious about taming this beast called information.

 Popular search terms for this article:

-managing information overload, how to manage information overload, how to manage information, managing information, information overload, manage information overload, information overload tips, what is managing information, sources of information overload, workplace strategies for information overload
+managing information overload, how to manage information overload, information overload, how to manage information, managing information, manage information overload, information overload tips, sources of information overload, what is managing information, managing communication overload in organizations